WillTDA/Discord.js-Akinator/READMEv3.md

 Discord.js Akinator no longer relies on other Akinator API servers to translate, as they are all slow and laggy apart from the European one.
 Also, they only translate the questions and nothing else!

-By utilising Google Translate and creating hard-coded AI* built translation mappings, translation of OVER 100 NEW LANGUAGES are now supported!
-Also, every other pieces of text can be translated too!
+By utilising Google Translate and creating hard-coded translation mappings, translation of OVER 100 NEW LANGUAGES are now supported!
+Also, every other piece of text can be translated too!

-*The Hard-Coded Mappings were generated using the [MyMemory API](https://rapidapi.com/translated/api/mymemory-translation-memory) and are not 100% accurate, but they are close enough to be somewhat useful.

 ## <u>BUTTONS!</u>